 ENVIRONMENTAL IMPACT OF CHINA’S PLASTIC WASTE

 One of the most pressing concerns toward plastic waste is its effect on water quality and marine life.
 China’s pollution issues don’t end with smog, after all.
-Our waterways and oceans, reservoirs of economy, trade, and food, are also host to metric tons of plastic waste.
+Our waterways and oceans, reservoirs of the economy, trade, and food, also host metric tons of plastic waste.